Hijab and burqa controversies in Europe: Austria

 Austria banned full-face veils in early 2017.
 Austria's ban comes from a deal to save the coalition government.
 The ban prohibits full-face veils such as the niqab and burka in courts and schools.
-Austria is investigating the possibility of banning headscarves for women employed in public service.
-The ban is part of the changes made by the ruling Social Democratic Party of Austria (SPÖ) and the center-right Austrian People's Party (ÖVP) to avoid the collapse of their coalition government which would force snap elections.
+Austria is investigating the possibility of banning headscarves for women employed in the public service.
+The ban is part of changes made by the ruling Social Democratic Party of Austria (SPÖ) and the center-right Austrian People's Party (ÖVP) to avoid the collapse of their coalition government which would force snap elections.

 According to The Guardian, only 100 to 150 women are estimated to wear full-face veils in Austria.
 A government spokesman said the ban will apply to tourist destinations like ski resorts and the urban center of Vienna.
 Further, government officials say that civil servants in executive positions, such as judges and state prosecutors, should not wear clothing that represents their religious affiliation.
 The Austrian justice ministry, however, has distanced itself from the proposal, saying that guidelines are already in place for clothing in court.

 In 2017, a legal ban on face-covering Islamic clothing was adopted by the Austrian parliament.

-In 2020, the Austrian Government announced plans to ban the headscarf in schools for girls up to age 14, an extension of the garment ban that applies until age 10 approved by lawmakers earlier that year.
+In 2020, the Austrian Government announced plans to ban the headscarf in schools for girls up to age 14, an extension of the garment ban law applying until age 10 approved by lawmakers earlier in 2019.
 However, on 11 December 2020 the Austrian Constitutional Court struck down the law as it found the text to be discriminatory, as it targeted the headdress of Muslim schoolgirls instead of all religious symbols worn by members of any gender on any part of the body.
+In 2025, Austria banned girls under the age of fourteen from wearing headscarves at recess and lessons in school, with the law taking effect in September 2026.